-Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of Family' Op-Ed
+Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of The Family' Op-Ed

 Gillibrand repeatedly went back to the "deterioration of the family" quote.

-As the moderators tried to cut her off, Gillibrand told Biden: "you said, women working outside the home would lead to the deterioration of family. ...
+As the moderators tried to cut her off, Gillibrand told Biden: "You said women working outside the home would lead to the deterioration of family. ...
 Either he no longer believes it ..."

 Biden finally offered, "I never believed it."